 The amount of money awarded for pain and suffering varies widely from one case to another.
 Every injury is unique, and coming up with a dollar figure for pain is a complex process.
-In Georgia, pain and suffering will usually be based on a number of factors:
+In Georgia, pain and suffering will usually get based on several factors:

 - How much does the injury interfere with normal living?